 Project Levers and Gauges.
 Written in 2005, and since then, published in six languages around the world, this article exposes the secrets of the top 10% of project and programme managers.
 Those secrets include managing projects’ leading indicators (the levers), while monitoring the lagging indicators (the gauges); the outcome: Greater success with less effort.
 2005

 The Value of Project Manager Certification.
 Written by asapm Co-Founder and Past President Dr. Lewis Ireland, this article asserts the value of project management certification by considering who benefits from it, who provides it, and the standard upon which it is based.
-Lew wrote this article just after asapm was accepted as a Member Association in IPMA.
+Lew wrote this article just as asapm applied to become a Member Association of IPMA.
 2003

 The Viking Approach to Project Management.
 Written in 1987 by Morten Fangel, Director of the Danish Project Management Association (note the English link at the top of the Member Association page) this article does an excellent job of capturing a key IPMA value: Cultural appreciation.
 We especially appreciate this insightful article, and wish we had read it sooner.
 Thanks Morten!
 1987